Nightclub: 1970s: Glam and punk rock

 The underground warehouse party scene was kicked off by Toyah Willcox with her Mayhem Studios at Patcham Terrace in Battersea.
 The emergence of this highly experimental artistic scene in London can be credited almost entirely to Rusty Egan, Steve Strange, the Bromley Contingent's Philip Sallon, and Chris Sullivan.

-Dozens of clubs came and went, but one of the original batch, and being London's longest running one-nighter club, Gaz's Rockin' Blues, is still going as of 2020.
 The new wave music scene grew out of Blitz and the Cha Cha Club in Charing Cross.
 Whilst overall, the club scene was fairly small and hidden away in basements, cellars, and warehouses, London's complicated mix of punk, New Romantic, New Wave, and gay clubs in the late 1970s and early 1980s paved the way for acid house to flourish in the late 1980s, initially with Shoom and two acid house nights at Heaven: Spectrum and Rage.

+On 3 July 1980, at Gossip's on Dean Street, Soho, Gaz Mayall, son of John Mayall, began Gaz’s Rockin’ Blues, later at Billy's Club, now the longest running club night (one-nighter), an independent promotion event series, in London. still going as of 2021.

-In the north of England, what later became the "alternative" scene was centred around the Roxy/Bowie room at Pips in Manchester, which opened in 1972; as small as this scene was, many notable figures attended the club, and Joy Division played their first gig there, billed as "Warsaw" before changing their name that night.
-Pip's predated Blitz in London by eight years and The Haçienda in Manchester by 10.
+In the north of England, what later became the "alternative" scene was centered around the Roxy/Bowie room at Pips in Manchester, which opened in 1972; as small as this scene was, many notable figures attended the club, and Joy Division played their first gig there, billed as "Warsaw" before changing their name that night.